microsoft/vscode-wiki/Extension-API-process.md

 - Is the proposal too narrow (not solving enough) or too broad (trying to solve too much)?
 - Who would use this new API?

 Once a proposal sufficiently answers those questions and is in a good place, it begins the finalization process for becoming stable.
-While this signals the intent to ship the proposed APIs, there isn't any guarantee that there won't be futher changes or that the proposal will become stable (e.g. in rare circumstances, we might even have deprecate the proposed API).
+While this signals the intent to ship the proposed APIs, there isn't any guarantee that there won't be futher changes or that the proposal will become stable (e.g. in rare circumstances, we might even deprecate the proposed API).
 At the same time, ideally, the finalization of an API will be attached to an upcoming milestone, again as an intent not guarantee.

 And finally, assuming a succesful finalization, the API will move from [`vscode.proposed.d.ts`](https://github.com/Microsoft/vscode/blob/master/src/vs/vscode.proposed.d.ts) into [`vscode.d.ts`](https://github.com/Microsoft/vscode/blob/master/src/vs/vscode.d.ts) and the API proposal issue will be closed.